-For many movie and TV fans, Warner Bros.
+If you’re like many movie and TV fans, Warner Bros.
 Studio Tour Hollywood is the very first place to visit in Los Angeles.
 Located at one of the world’s most famous film studios, the Studio Tour provides you the experience of a lifetime.
-In fact it allows you to see where countless numbers of famous movies and TV shows were made both past and present.
-What’s more, you will get to view authentic costumes and props from timeless classics like Casablanca and Maltese Falcon to recent movies like Batman Begins, Harry Potter and Wonder Woman.
-Even more, you might even see a famous actor or two.
-If you’re a first time visitor or even a repeat guest, this handy guide will help you with everything you need to know about the Warner Bros.
-Studio Tour Hollywood.
+In fact it allows you to see where many movies and TV shows were made.
+What’s more, you can see authentic costumes and props from classics.

 About Warner Bros.
 Studios/Warner Bros.
 Studio Tour Hollywood